6abd/horus/README.md

 Horus is an all-in-one encompassing tool for investigations assistance, from API leveraging to compiling data too.
 Its your pre-ops buddy!

 ## Installation and Usage Instructions
-To get started with this project, follow these steps:
+To get started with this project, you will need Python installed on your device.
+Once it is installed, follow these steps:

 1. Clone this repository.
 2. Move to the 'horus' directory.
+(Make sure it isn't the outermost folder)
 3. Install dependencies using the following command: ```pip install -r requirements. txt```
 4. In the 'sentinel' directory, run ```python3 horus.py```